Women of the World Festival: Events

-2013 Australia
+WOW Australia

 The first WOW event was held in Katherine, Northern Territory, in 2013.
 Subsequent events have been held in that town, as well as Melbourne and various cities in Queensland.
 After an initial event in Brisbane, Queensland, in 2015, WOW Australia has been based in that city since 2021 (having had to cancel the 2020 event owing to the COVID-19 pandemic).
 It is a three-year collaboration between Queensland Performing Arts Centre (Southbank Centre) and the non-profit Of One Mind, and supported by the Queensland Government.

 WOW has worked with Aboriginal and Torres Strait Islander women and is a supporter of the Uluru Statement from the Heart.

-2023 Athens
+WOW Athens

 WOW Athens is the Greek edition of the global Women of the World Festival, hosted annually at the Stavros Niarchos Foundation Cultural Center (SNFCC) in Athens.
-First introduced to Greece in 2023, WOW Athens has quickly become a cornerstone of SNFCC’s cultural programming, celebrating the achievements and resilience of women, girls, and non-binary people across all walks of life.
-WOW Athens has hosted influential voices from across the globe, among them Guerrilla Girls, the iconic feminist art collective known for their provocative activism; Elena Favili, creator of Rebel Girls, inspiring young readers with stories of trailblazing women; Nadya Tolokonnikova of Pussy Riot, whose political art challenges authoritarianism; acclaimed author Deborah Levy; art historian Katie Hessel, who champions women artists through her work; celebrated writer and commentator Roxane Gay; genre-defying author Carmen Maria Machado; poet Nikita Gill among others.
+Since its introduction in 2023, the festival has become an established component of the SNFCC's cultural programming, centering on issues affecting women, girls, and non‑binary people across diverse social contexts.
+Early editions featured contributions from significant feminist actors, including the Guerrilla Girls, whose interventions have been widely noted for their critique of structural gender inequalities in the arts; Elena Favili, creator of Rebel Girls, inspiring young readers with stories of trailblazing women; Nadya Tolokonnikova of Pussy Riot, whose political art challenges authoritarianism; acclaimed author Deborah Levy; art historian Katie Hessel, who champions women artists through her work; celebrated writer and commentator Roxane Gay; genre-defying author Carmen Maria Machado; poet Nikita Gill among others.

+The 2026 edition foregrounds questions of visibility, inclusion, and representation within both Greek society and broader international frameworks.
+The thematic scope encompasses the rise of conservative gender‑related movements, the lived experiences of women and non‑binary individuals in educational and professional environments, the persistence of gender stereotypes in cultural sectors such as cinema and sport, and emergent ethical and social challenges posed by artificial intelligence, gaming, and new technologies and includes contributions from Tarana J. Burke, the founder of the MeToo movement; author and social commentator Rumena Bužarovska, Indian-born British Bangladeshi social economist Naila Kabeer, curator and researcher Ekaterina Juskowski, pianist Tania Giannouli, musician and activist Imany.